HISPlayer/UnityWebGL-SDK/playing-ads.md

 Get the current time of a certain advertisement in milliseconds (ms).
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void ChangeVideoContent(int playerIndex, string url, int resumePosition, AdsProperties ads)
 Change video content at run time of a certain stream.
 The **url** is the new content that will be running on the stream.
-The **resumePosition** is time position in milliseconds where the new content is starting the playback.
+The **resumePosition** is time position in milliseconds (ms) where the new content is starting the playback.
 The **AdsProperties** is an ads properties to use when loading the new content.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.